maxideri/Python-projects/README.md

 it doesnt allow to overwrite positions, and informs if there is a winner or a draw To play you have to script play_game

-BlackJack
+BlackJack:
-A single player game in which you have to win to the computer.
+It is a single player game in which you have to win to the computer.